ANIQA-SHAFIQ/basic-html-website/README.md

 # basic-html-website
-A  simple Web Page about climate change is designed by using html.
+I am creating my first simple Web Page about climate change is designed by using html.
+Author:ANIQA SHAFIQ